connorgreenwell/image_seg_interdep_epidemic/docs/2018_04_17/slides.md

 ---

+Simulate traversal of graph by taking the n-th power of the adjacency matrix;
-simulate traversal of graph ala markov; threshold traversal probabilities
+threshold traversal probabilities to create binary segmentation masks.

 ![](res/single_source.png)